-Who activates your stop losses, why and how.
-Description of processes that are behind the charts.
+Who activates your stop losses.
+Description of processes.

 This article is about stop losses (what a stop loss is).
 Activation of these protective orders brings psychological discomfort to a trader.
 We already wrote about it in our article “How to derive benefit from the fear of being stopped out”.